mospit/self_driving_car_game/README.md

-﻿# This is a slef driving car with an AI needs to avoid crashing to win.
+﻿# This is a self driving car with an AI needs to avoid crashing to win.